IsolatedSingularity/starter-hugo-academic/content/_index.md

     content:
       title: Publications
       text: |
-        <em>My undergraduate research on the swampland criteria and de Sitter vacua in string theory, published in the McGill Science Undergraduate Research Journal.</em>
+        <em>Early work on the swampland criteria and de Sitter vacua in string theory, published in the McGill Science Undergraduate Research Journal.
+Established the mathematical foundations that inform my approach to quantum software design.</em>
       filters:
         folders:
           - publication